 Behind the Scenes – The Process

 You cannot simply rely on learning the lines and going into the rehearsal room day in and day out.
-Some actors do this and use natural ability to get by and if that’s you then well done.
+Some actors do this and use natural ability to get by, and if that’s you, then well done.
 However, unless you are completely comfortable with the character and are confident with thinking on the spot, there is work to be done.
-If you follow the following list of questions you will be in a very position with your character and the question ‘how to act?’ will seem a little easier to answer.
+If you follow this list of questions you will be in a very position with your character and the question ‘how to act?’ will seem a little easier to answer.

 - What is the purpose of the play?
 What is it trying to say?

 - Function.
 Once you understand the play you are in, which is guided by the Director, you have to work out what your function is in the play?
 Why has the writer put you in the play?

 - You have to unit your script.
 Break it down into smaller sections to help you understand the story clearer.
 Often directors unit the entire play and name the units.
 This often happens in plays that have no scene numbers.
 You then need to further unit your individual scenes.
 It is usually better to do this with your scene partner so that you can discuss units and be on the same page.
 It is always useful to name the units.
 A unit is defined by a change in subject matter.

 - The next step is to look from inside your character.
 What does he want?